SushmithaHanumanthu/Lets-bloom_Assignment/README.md

 Step wise explaination-
 Implementations for each end-points:

-GET /api/books: Retrieves all books from the database and returns them in the response.
+1. GET /api/books: Retrieves all books from the database and returns them in the response.

-POST /api/books: Creates a new book with the provided information and saves it in the database.
+2. POST /api/books: Creates a new book with the provided information and saves it in the database.

-PUT /api/books/{id}: Updates the book with the given ID using the provided information.
+3. PUT /api/books/{id}: Updates the book with the given ID using the provided information.

-DELETE /api/books/{id}: Deletes the book with the given ID from the database.